 Plan your visit

-This year’s Inside Out Dorset will take place at five of Dorset’s remarkable urban and rural locations: Moors Valley Country Park & Forest, Poole, Christchurch, Symondsbury Estate and Weymouth.
+This year’s Inside Out Dorset took place at five of Dorset’s remarkable urban and rural locations: Moors Valley Country Park & Forest, Poole, Christchurch, Symondsbury Estate and Weymouth.

 With the current climate crisis, we try to work in a greener way and understand that we all need to be part of the solution in protecting our planet.
-We encourage you to consider how you get to the festival and adapt to ‘greener’ ways if possible.
+We encouraged our visitors to consider how they got to the festival and adapt to ‘greener’ ways if possible.
+This information is listed below.

-We aim to make our festival as accessible as possible and list Access information on each event page.
+We aim to make our festival as accessible as possible, and listed Access information on each event page.

 Moors Valley Country Park & Forest